brucewithrow/booknotes/README.md

 3. Update node packages (optional)
         `$> npm audit fix`
 4. Create and update 'booknotes' database in PostgreSQL according to 'BookNotes_ERD.png'
+5. The CREATE TABLE queries to complete step 4 can be found in 'queries.sql'
-5. Edit 'index.js' to update your PostgreSQL password and port `user: "postgres",`
+6. Edit 'index.js' to update your PostgreSQL password and port `user: "postgres",`
         `host: "localhost",`
         `database: "booknotes",`